zylv0002/Adobe_Security_Terraform_Exercise/README.md

 * Expose the application publicly using either an **AWS Application Load Balancer (ALB)** *or* **Amazon CloudFront** distribution.
 * Define and manage **all** AWS infrastructure components using **Terraform** *or* **AWS CDK**.

+My actions:
+	1. Initiate a VPC with public and private subnets.
+	2. Placed compute resource (ECS Fargate) in the private subnet and an Application Load Balancer (ALB) in the public subnet.
+	3. Configured traffic to route through AWS WAF (Reusable WAF module named 'edge_waf', see ## Delivery #1) before reaching the ALB.
+	4. Deployed the ALB with a DNS name: 'juice-waf-dev-alb-1347322202.us-east-1.elb.amazonaws.com'.
+	5. Set ALB ingress rules to allow all HTTP (port 80) traffic and forward it to a Target Group on port 3000.
+	6. The Target Group directs traffic to the ECS Fargate service, which hosts the OWASP Juice Shop application using the container image (bkimminich/juice-shop).
+I learned that:
+	1. WAF is a managed service: I realized that WAF is a managed service that is not deployed within the VPC I created.
+	2. I initially mixed up the security group and the target group.
+After some research, I now understand that a security group acts as a firewall that's attached to other resources to control network traffic (at the network layer), while a target group is a resource that routes traffic to the correct destinations, which is the ECS Fargate in this case.

 ### 1 – Reusable WAF Module

 * Create a reusable infrastructure as code module (e.g., Terraform module or CDK construct) named `edge_waf`.